 After taking Martha’s advice into consideration, you could come up with something like: “After we resolve your inquiries, may I address you a few questions related to the job position?”.
 The answer to this particular question is important because you can figure out whether they’re experienced or not.
 This saves a lot of hassle and time.

 If they say that they’re totally inexperienced, you should consider whether the terms of the agreement are worth the risk of an unprofessional deal or relationship.
 If they say yes, consider asking them for their previous employees’ contact details.
 You can get honest reviews from those individuals.

 2. What is Your Business Purpose?

+This is one the most important questions freelancers should ask.
 You’re the last in the chain.
-You’re the worker that most of the times are paid for copyright selling.
+You’re the worker that most of the time is paid for copyright selling.
 In this case, in order to properly perform your job, you must understand your client’s purpose.
 That means that you should understand how the company works, what they do need, and how you can deliver as much value as possible.